Elizabeth Martha Brown

 Elizabeth Martha Brown (c.
-1811 – 9 August 1856), née Clark, was the last woman to be publicly hanged in Dorset, England.
-She was executed outside Dorchester Prison after being convicted of the murder of her second husband, John Brown, on 5 July, just thirty-five days earlier.
-The prosecution said she had attacked him with an axe after he had taken a whip to her.
+1811 – 9 August 1856), née Clark, previously Bearn was the last woman to be publicly hanged in Dorset, England.
+She was executed outside Dorchester Prison after being convicted of the murder of her second husband, John Brown, on 6 July, just thirty-five days earlier.
+The prosecution said she had attacked him with a hatchet after he had taken a whip to her.